FlavScents AInsights Entry: Wintergreen Oil (CAS: 68917-75-9)

 2. Sensory Profile

-Wintergreen oil is characterized by its strong, sweet, and minty aroma, reminiscent of root beer or chewing gum.
-The intensity of its odor is high, with a sharp, penetrating quality that makes it a prominent impact note in formulations.
+Wintergreen oil is renowned for its distinctive, sweet, and minty aroma, often described as reminiscent of root beer or chewing gum.
+The intensity of its odor is strong, with a high diffusion rate, making it a potent impact note in formulations.
 The taste is similarly sweet and minty, with a cooling sensation.
-While specific taste and odor thresholds are not well-documented, the oil is typically used in small amounts due to its potent sensory profile.
-It serves as both an impact note and a modifier in flavor and fragrance compositions.

 Citation hooks: FlavScents; peer-reviewed sensory literature